rsdoiel/antenna/columns.md

 date: 2024-12-19, from: Robert Reich's blog

 Sure looks that way.
 The richest person in the world has turned his wealth into raw power.
-That's what oligarchy looks like.
+That&#8217;s what oligarchy looks like.

 <br>